uq-eresearch/oztrack/readme.md

     EOF

 If `Rserve` is running on the same host as the Web application, it will be started automatically.
-To run Rserve on other hosts, place this script in `/etc/init/rserve.conf`:
+To run Rserve on other hosts, place the following script in `/etc/init/rserve.conf`.
+If necessary, replace "ubuntu" on the `setuid` with the name of another non-root user.

     description "Rserve"